Wigley - One Family on the Road to Tourism

 In 1921 R.L.
 Wigley leased the Hermitage from the Department of Tourist and Health Resorts (until 1944) and began and expanding its facilities by installing electricity and a telegraph link, building tramping huts, and catering for skaters and skiers and employing top-rate mountain guides.
 He promoted downhill skiing, mountain climbing and winter holidays.
 He also employed fit young men from Timaru to act as student guides.
 They served their apprenticeships washing dishes, painting the Hermitage roof, peeling potatoes, helping the baker or kitchen staff, taking parties out to the huts, packing stores by packhorse to the Ball Hut, taking parties by horse, doing some guiding.
 In the summer they would take parties up to the old Mueller Hut, over night and climb up to the northern slope of Ollivier and tie wooden ash skis on to the tourist and let them go.
 They did a bit of everything.
 The company was the first to offer group packages to tourists.
 In August 1923 Wigley and two guides became the first to climb Mt Cook in winter.
 In 1928 his road transport business, by now called the Mount Cook Tourist Company of New Zealand, became a public company.
 By 1930 Wigley had built it into the largest tourist organisation in New Zealand.
 Rodolph Wigley died in Dunedin on 27 April 1946.
 Obituary "Timaru Herald" 29 April 1946 page 4.
 In 1976 it became the Mount Cook Group.
 Reference: Ogilvie, Gordon.
 'Wigley, Rodolph L. 1881 - 1946'.
 Dictionary of New Zealand

 Henry "Harry" Rodolph Wigley was born at Fairlie, South Canterbury, 2 Feb.
 1913, the eldest son of Jessie and Rodolph L. Wigley.
 Harry attended Timaru Boys' HS and Christ's College.
 In the 1930s Harry entered the family firm, the Mount Cook Tourist Company of New Zealand, in Timaru, of which his father was the founder and managing director.
 As a qualified commercial pilot he flew for the small, associated company, Queenstown-Mount Cook Airways Limited.
 In May 1936 the Mt.
 Cook aerodrome was officially opened the grass airstrip being by Bill Hamilton's company.
 He was a national downhill skiing champion in 1936 and co-founder with his father of Mt Cook Airways.
-He flew in the Pacific Campaign during WW2, highest rank Wing Commander.
+He flew in the Pacific Campaign with the RNZAF during WW2, highest rank Wing Commander.
 After the war he pioneered aerial search and rescue operations in the Southern Alps.
 In 1945 Harry became managing director of the Mount Cook and Southern Lakes Tourist Company, the name adopted in the mid 1930s.
 H.R. was a tall, slim man with a big moustache, very easy to talk to.
 The lease at the Hermitage expired in 1944 so Harry led his company to establishing new ski-fields and facilities at Coronet Peak and in 1947 at Lake Ohau where a thirty bedroom lodge was built and a rope tow designed by Bill Hamilton was installed.
 The Wigley brothers, Harry and Alexander, took over the ownership Glen Lyon / Huxley Gorge stations at the head of Lake Ohau in 1948.
 In the early 1950s he also encouraged the company to involve itself in the aerial top-dressing and rabbit poisoning businesses, and in 1954 a subsidiary, Mount Cook Air Services, was established.

 By this time H.R. had begun to study the feasibility of equipping a light aircraft with retractable skis to enable it to take off from dry ground and land on snow.
 Overseas, aircraft were equipped with skis for snow take-offs and landings, but the use of both wheels and skis was unknown.
 A hinged axle lowering and raising laminated oregon skis with a handbrake type lever and an oval cut in the skis allowed the wheels to protrude through the skis for landing on hard surfaces was developed on models until a plane was fitted-out in the Mt Cook Company's workshop on The Terrace in Timaru.
 On 22 September 1955 Wigley successfully flew a high-winged Auster Aiglet aircraft fitted with retractable wooden skis from the grass airfield at Mt Cook and touched down on the Tasman Glacier with one passenger, an employee, Alan McWhirter.
 Doug Drake, along with pilot Elgar Dickson, were in the safety aircraft, a Whitney Straight, above the Tasman Glacier and witnessed the event.
 They were to inform rescuers if there were any problems.
 Mr Drake, a private pilot, former Timaru Herald reporter and now of Wings over South Canterbury was a passenger on the second landing.
 Edmund Hillary was a passenger in the ski plane later that day.
 Over 40,000 visitors per year are now flown to remote the alpine glaciers to take photographs, ski, climb or hunt.
 Henry Wigley was knighted in 1976 for his services to the New Zealand tourist industry, OBE.
 Member of the New Zealand Alpine Club.
 Sir harry Wigley died in Christchurch 1 September 1981.
 Pukaki Airport.